9406886320/readme/README.md

       Naukari:
           https://www.naukri.com/mnjuser/profile

-  📫 You can checkout my medium blog posts on KinkariTheWorld Your reviews both negative and positive will be appreciated!
+  📫 You can checkout my media blog posts on KinkariTheWorld Your reviews both negative and positive will be appreciated!